sunsibar/docs-software_devel/book/software_devel/20_dt-shell/30_custom_commands.md

 is available in the main level of the repository.

 All the magic happens in the file `command.py`, where the logic of the command is implemented.
-If you want to learn more about how to create your own command, read the section ()[#dt-shell-create-custom-command].
+If you want to learn more about how to create your own command, read the section [](#dt-shell-create-custom-command).

 This is all you need to know about the structure of the repository.